luizeduarte/turtlebot3-simulation-gazebo/README.md

 $ source /opt/ros/humble/setup.bash
 $ source ~/turtlebot3_ws/install/setup.bash
 $ export ROS_DOMAIN_ID=30 #TURTLEBOT3
+$ export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:/opt/ros/humble/share/turtlebot3_gazebo/models
 ```
 Adding the commands to the bashrc is possible, avoiding typing them again at each terminal.

-### 5. Running a turtlebot3 simulation in Gazebo!
+### 5. Running a turtlebot3 simulation in Gazebo using Nav2!
 ```
-$ ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py
+$ ros2 launch nav2_bringup tb3_simulation_launch.py headless:=False
 ```
+(It will launch your robot in the turtlebot3_world)

 ### 6. Navigating with the turtlebot.
+By default, Nav2 waits for you to give it an approximate starting position since the robot has no idea where it is.
+Next, click the “Navigaton2 Goal” button and choose a destination.
+This will call the BT navigator to go to that goal through an action server.

-To control the robot, open a new terminal and execute the following command:
+To control the robot with your keyboard, open a new terminal and execute the following command:
 ```
 $ ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```